Swaraj120599/Maven_Movies_Rental_DA/README.md

 Analyze rental rates to identify trends and the profitability of various pricing categories.
 Determine the most rented movie categories and ratings to maximize revenue.

+# Project Objective:
+1.Learning SQL Fundamentals: Practice basic SQL queries such as SELECT, INSERT, UPDATE, and DELETE.
+Understand the structure of relational databases and the importance of data integrity.

+2.Understanding Relationships: Explore how tables in a relational database are connected through primary and foreign keys.
+Learn to join tables to retrieve related data from multiple tables.

+3.Demonstrating Data Management: Simulate real-world scenarios such as managing customer orders, tracking product inventory, and handling payments.
+Understand the role of each entity in a typical business database model.

+4.Performance Optimization: Practice writing efficient SQL queries to retrieve data quickly and accurately.
+Learn about indexing, data normalization, and other optimization techniques.

+Tools & Library Used
 # Operational Efficiency:

 Help track and manage movie inventory effectively.
 Highlight gaps in the inventory and optimize stock levels.